 English Curriculum Rationale

 At West Malling CE Primary School and The McGinty Speech and Language Centre, we believe that literacy and communication are key life skills.
 We strive to give children the necessary tools to be able to communicate effectively and creatively through spoken and written language and to equip them with the skills to become lifelong learners.
 We encourage children to develop a love of reading by using a range of texts which inspire and excite young readers and writers.
-We use the CLPE’s Power of Reading resource that uses quality children’s literature and creative teaching approaches.
-This enables us to develop a rich English curriculum and foster a whole school love of reading and writing.
+We use high quality and diverse children’s literature to immerse children in a range of literary worlds and themes, developing a wide vocabulary and engaging them through drama, discussion and debate.
+This enables us to develop a rich literacy curriculum and foster a whole school love of reading and writing.

 Writing

 All children from Early Years to Year 6 are provided with many opportunities to develop and apply their writing skills across the curriculum.
-Our intention is for pupils to be able to plan, write and edit their writing, using a class Power of Reading text (see document below).
-They will also develop an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
+Our intention is for children to become fluent, motivated and effective writers who are able to apply their writing skills confidently in different contexts across the curriculum.
+We recognise that writing comprises different components which must be explicitly taught.
+Pupils will be guided to practice their transcription skills whilst also developing an awareness of different aspects of composition, including the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
 We strive for pupils to leave school being able to use fluent, legible handwriting.
 We use the Penpals handwriting scheme that ensures progression from early development of gross and fine motor skills to confident letter formation and accomplished joins.

 Read Write Inc. Spellings